nirgeier/AnsibleLabs/Labs/001-verify-ansible/README.md

 > [!IMPORTANT]
 > In this lab we will be placing the files under the `/labs-scripts` folder.
-> The folder is mounted to our docker container under `<PROJECT_ROOT>/runtime` folder
+> The folder is mounted to our docker container under `<PROJECT_ROOT>/runtime` folder.
+> You're encouraged to review  the `docker-compose.yaml` file throughout the lab session.

 ### 01.01.
 Create the `ansible.cfg` file

-- `ansible.cfg` is a configuration file for Ansible which contains the configuration for our ansible project and to control Ansible’s behavior.
+- `ansible.cfg` contains the configuration for our ansible project and to control Ansible’s behavior.
-- `ansible.cfg` is an `INI` file.
+- `ansible.cfg` uses the `INI` format.

 * **File Locations**: